Knowledge base

 Players

-This guide explains how to remove an audio stream from your Streaming Radio, without deleting the complete product.
+This guide explains how to remove an audio stream from your Streaming Radio, without deleting the entire product.

 To access the Streaming service and delete one of the streams:

-- Click on the name of the radio concerned:
+- Click on the name of the radio in question:

-- Enter the name of the radio to validate the deletion.
+- Enter the name of the radio to confirm deletion.

-This guide explains how to properly configure a stream on the Radio streaming Infomaniak.
+This guide explains how to properly set up a stream on the Streaming radio Infomaniak.

-- then a second time on the button Add Stream:
+- then click again on the Add a stream button:

 - Add a standard stream: